Are you looking for some good light idioms? If so, you have come to the right place.

 26. With A Light Heart

-- Example Sentence: After speaking with the doctor about the test results, she left with a light heart.
+- Example Sentence: After speaking with the doctor about the test results, Camile left the office with a light heart.
+Her family and friends were excited to see a smile on her face once again.

 27. To Travel Light